UPPAbaby Minu V3

 Traveling with a newborn and a toddler?
 Instead of hauling a double stroller around, consider a travel stroller with a ride-along board attachment.

-The boards for the Babyzen YOYO and Joolz Aer include a bicycle seat that's perfect for tired toddlers on the verge of a mid-travel meltdown, while the Minu V2 Piggyback board is positioned to one side so parent and standing child are side by side—giving you more legroom as you're pushing the stroller.
+The boards for the Babyzen YOYO and Joolz Aer+ include a bicycle seat that's perfect for tired toddlers on the verge of a mid-travel meltdown, while the Minu V3 Piggyback board is positioned to one side so parent and standing child are side by side—giving you more legroom as you're pushing the stroller.

 Questions?

 Strolleria is dedicated to making the baby gear buying experience less overwhelming for parents.
-If you have more questions about the best travel strollers, feel free to contact us at 480-442-9433 or customercare@strolleria.com.
+If you have more questions about travel strollers, feel free to reach out to us at cs@strolleria.com.